Chart Color Schemes

 Residential development activity is lower than average in North Mackay according to AreaSearch's national comparison of local real estate markets

-North Mackay has granted around 9 residential approvals annually over the past five financial years, totalling 47 homes.
-In FY26 so far, 4 approvals have been recorded.
-On average, 6.6 people have moved to the area per dwelling built each year between FY21 and FY25.
-This demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.
+North Mackay has recorded approximately 9 residential properties granted approval each year over the past five financial years, totalling 47 homes.
+In the current financial year FY-26, up to now, 5 approvals have been recorded.
+On average, around 6.6 people per year have moved to the area for each dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply.
+This typically leads to price growth and increased buyer competition.

 New properties are constructed at an average expected cost of $341,000, aligning with regional trends.
-In FY26, there have been $2.0 million in commercial approvals, indicating minimal commercial development activity compared to the rest of Queensland.
-North Mackay shows substantially reduced construction (59.0% below regional average per person), which generally supports stronger demand and values for established properties.
-This activity is also under the national average, suggesting the area's established nature and potential planning limitations.
-New development consists of 50.0% detached houses and 50.0% attached dwellings, marking a significant departure from existing housing patterns (currently 76.0% houses).
-The estimated population per dwelling approval is 712 people, reflecting its quiet, low activity development environment.
-Population forecasts indicate North Mackay will gain 428 residents by 2041.
+In terms of commercial development activity, there have been $2.0 million in approvals this financial year, suggesting minimal commercial development.
+Compared to the rest of Queensland, North Mackay shows substantially reduced construction activity, being 59.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established properties.
+This activity is also under the national average, indicating the area's established nature and suggesting potential planning limitations.
+New development consists of 50.0% detached houses and 50.0% attached dwellings, marking a significant departure from existing housing patterns which are currently 76.0% houses.
+This skew towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.

 Frequently Asked Questions - Development